nickserv/danamccurdy.com/_posts/2020-01-12-moments-that-remind-us.md

 title: 'Moments that remind us '
 image: 'https://i.imgur.com/XeTBSgK.jpg'
 ---
-There will come a time
+There comes a time
 when memory foam forgets,
-and Eveready
-isn’t ready.
+and Eveready isn’t ready.

 These are the moments
 that remind us